SeisSol/seissol-spack-aid/deployment/Preparation.md

 # Let's get started

-## Create a new instance of LRZ cloud
+## Create a new instance on LRZ cloud
 Follow the [offical LRZ tutorial](https://doku.lrz.de/display/PUBLIC/Create+a+VM) about how to create and configure an instance.
 Pick up `Ubuntu-18.04-LTS-bionic` image and make sure your instance has at least 80GB attached.
 Please, don't forget to `Associate Floating IP` once your instance has been instantiated.